Photos of my acting and musical performances. All theatre photo credits Grey Cat Inc.

 I was assistant lighting director for Footloose.
 It was only my second show as a part of the PSP in high school, as it was for all the freshmen -- it was also my first experience working on a musical ever, and it was a wonderful, wonderful experience designing the lighting for certain scenes (the house scene, if you've ever seen the show, and for "Girl Gets Around") and just being around an incredible group of actors and crew members alike.
 Footloose was definitely where I caught the bug for theatre, as it was here where I decided to audition for the next and final show of Freshman year, Almost, Maine.

-I was not able to take part in the cast or crew for this show, so I ushered at the Performing Arts Center door instead.
-Unfortunate that I did not get to participate, but it was an incredibly lovely experience watching the actors perform this technical show and seeing the crew nail every scene change.
+I was lucky to be an usher for this incredible show, as my racing season overlapped with the showings of this play by William Shakespeare.
+It was an incredibly lovely experience watching the actors perform this technical show and seeing the crew nail every scene change.
 I was able to, post show, assist the crew with assorted tasks of prepping for the matinee show.
 I am not pictured in the crew photo provided, as they do not take photos of the ushers.

 Click the fullscreen button to watch!
 This is the scene I was picked for in the 2023 edition of Senior Scenes.
 My director, Kiki Keith (who now goes to Northwestern for Theatre!) wrote the whole scene by herself, directed it, and then recorded it during the show.
 This is the recording!